Docs

 Large liquidity movements

 Apart from flash loans, the price of the asset can be manipulated by large capital.
-As described on the oracle page, the oracle system monitors the price from several data sources, and in case of divergency, sets an alarm.
+As described on the , the oracle system monitors the price from several data sources, and in case of divergency, sets an alarm.

 Security attacks